UK ‘failed to assess’ if Russia interfered in Brexit referendum

 Boris Johnson blocked publication of the Russia report ahead of last year’s British general election.
 Photograph: Tolga Akmen/AFP via Getty Images

-The damning conclusion is contained within the 50-page document from the British parliament’s intelligence and security committee, which said ministers “had not seen or sought evidence of successful interference in UK democratic processes”.
+The damning conclusion is contained within the 50-page document from the UK parliament’s intelligence and security committee, which said ministers “had not seen or sought evidence of successful interference in UK democratic processes”.

 The committee, which scrutinises the work of Britain’s spy agencies, said: “We have not been provided with any post-referendum assessment of Russian attempts at interference” – and contrasted the response with that of the US.